carsonwah/expo-docs/versions/v24.0.0/sdk/font.md

 #### Returns

-Doesn't return anything and simply awaits till the font is available to use.
+Returns a Promise that resolves when the font is available to use.

 ### `Expo.Font.loadAsync(map)`